FAMOUS ARMY CHILDREN

 • film director Sir Ridley Scott (b.1937, South Shields);

-• Lady Elspeth Campbell (née Urquhart, b.1940, New Delhi, India), wife of the former Liberal Democrat leader, Sir Menzies Campbell (see below);
+• Lady Elspeth Campbell (née Urquhart, New Delhi, India, 1940–2023), wife of Sir Menzies Campbell, Liberal Democrat politician (see below);

 • explorer Sir Ranulph Fiennes, OBE (b.1944, Windsor);